napengam/phpWebSocketServer/README.md

 - Step into the `include` directory and adapt the
 - `adressPort.inc.php` to your needs.
 You will find some documentation in this file.
--  `logToFile.inc.pcp` set the directory where logfiles will live
+-  `logToFile.inc.php` set the directory where logfiles will live
 - If your server uses  `https://` follow the instructions in `certPath.inc.php` and set the global variables in there accordingly.

 ## Part 2